marcbal/SFMLTetris/README.md

 On Windows, you also need Git-Bash, to run the provided Bash script.

 * Go to the `Cpp` folder and run `./make-linux64-with-docker.sh release`.
-You can find the build project in `bin/linux64-release`.
+* You can find the built project in `bin/linux64-release`.

 ## Resources we used to make the game